 A: Our family misses the outdoor activity and fresh air of Vancouver.
-Summertime is the best there and we’d always enjoyed a stroll around town after work.
+Summertime is the best there, and we’d always enjoyed a stroll around town after work.

 Q: What are the biggest adjustments you had to make when settling into Jakarta?

 A: The convenience of gathering information on work permits, housing, banking, schools, or handymen.
 In Canada, you can easily find that information on the internet.
 But in Indonesia, this information can only be gathered through networking or word of mouth.
-Therefore, a website like Expat Arrivals or an agency like Expat Ally is really helpful for the expatriate that wants to relocate to Indonesia.
+Therefore, a website like Expat Arrivals or an agency like Expat Ally is really helpful for the expatriate who wants to relocate to Indonesia.

 Q: What’s the cost of living compared to Canada?

 A: The labour is a lot cheaper in Indonesia, so you can pamper yourself by having a maid and driver.
-In terms of food and accommodation, I would say Jakarta is little bit cheaper than Canada.
+In terms of food and accommodation, I would say Jakarta is a little bit cheaper than Canada.
 You can buy food in a nice café for the price of a food court in Canada.